 - Freeze: You can freeze this cranberry and orange bread for up to 3 months.
 Make sure the bread isn’t glazed when you freeze it and store it in an airtight container like a ziplock freezer bag.
 When you’re ready to eat it, allow the bread to thaw in the refrigerator overnight.
 Bring it to room temperature before glazing.

-Can you substitute dried cranberries for fresh in recipes?
+Can you substitute dried cranberries for fresh?

 Yes!
 However, you need to adjust the amount of cranberries.
 For instance, this recipe calls for 1 cup of fresh or frozen cranberries.
 If using dried, 1 cup of fresh cranberries is equal to 3/4 cup dried.
 Make sure you soak them in boiling water for about 15 minutes.
 This will make them plump and soft again.